balakreshnan/synapseAnalytics/sparketl.md

-# Azure Spark ETL in Azure Synapse Analtyics (Workspace) with sample datasets
+# Azure Spark ETL in Azure Synapse Analtyics (Workspace) with sample datasets and machine learning

 ## Use existing data sets to load and process data to learn ETL - Extract, Transform and Load